yoadfe/LB-Task/README.md

 - Eventually - Run with: npm start

 #### How to test?
-- Inside the Tester folder the is a simple python web server, you can use that or any other servers you'd like:
+- Inside the Tester folder there is a simple python web server, you can use that or any other backend servers you'd like:
   - Cd into the Tester folder
   - Run with: python3 SimpleWebServer.py <port>
   - Run as many instances as you want to test(using different ports of course)